American Jews

 American Jews (יהודים אמריקאים; אמעריקאנער אידן) or Jewish Americans are American citizens who are Jewish, whether by ethnicity, religion, or culture.
 According to a 2020 poll conducted by Pew Research, approximately two thirds of American Jews identify as Ashkenazi, 3% identify as Sephardic, and 1% identify as Mizrahi.
 An additional 6% identify as some combination of the three categories, and 25% do not identify as any particular category.

-During the colonial era, Sephardic Jews who arrived via Portugal and via Brazil (Dutch Brazil) – see Congregation Shearith Israel – represented the bulk of America's then small Jewish population.
+During the colonial era, Sephardic Jews who arrived via Portugal and via Brazil (Dutch Brazil) (Note: See Congregation Shearith Israel) represented the bulk of America's then small Jewish population.
 While their descendants are a minority nowadays, they represent the remainder of those original American Jews along with an array of other Jewish communities, including more recent Sephardi Jews, Mizrahi Jews, Beta Israel-Ethiopian Jews, various other Jewish ethnic groups, as well as a smaller number of gerim (converts).
 The American Jewish community manifests a wide range of Jewish cultural traditions, encompassing the full spectrum of Jewish religious observance.

 Depending on religious definitions and varying population data, the United States has the largest or second largest Jewish community in the world, after Israel.
 As of 2020, the American Jewish population is estimated at 7.5 million people, accounting for 2.4% of the total US population.
 This includes 4.2 million adults who identify their religion as Jewish, 1.5 million Jewish adults who identify with no religion, and 1.8 million Jewish children.
 It is estimated that up to 15 million Americans are part of the "enlarged" American Jewish population, accounting for 4.5% of the total US population, consisting of those who have at least one Jewish grandparent and would be eligible for Israeli citizenship under the Law of Return.

 History

+Colonial era

 Jews were present in the Thirteen Colonies since the mid-17th century.
 However, they were few in number, with at most 200 to 300 having arrived by 1700.
 Those early arrivals were mostly Sephardi Jewish immigrants, of Western Sephardic (also known as Spanish and Portuguese Jewish) ancestry, but by 1720, Ashkenazi Jews from diaspora communities in Central and Eastern Europe predominated.

 For the first time, the English Plantation Act 1740 permitted Jews to become British citizens and emigrate to the colonies.
 The first famous Jew in US history was Chaim Salomon, a Polish-born Jew who emigrated to New York and played an important role in the American Revolution.
 He was a successful financier who supported the patriotic cause and helped raise most of the money needed to finance the American Revolution.